ministryofjustice/security-guidance/docs/secure-disposal-of-it-physical-and-on-premise.md

 ## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).
+For any further questions or advice, contact: Helpdesk on 0800 917 5148.

 ## Feedback